The India Fix: Why is India struggling to create a substantial middle class?

 Rubbing salt

 Even more troublingly, things are getting worse.
-As the World Inequality Report pointed out, liberalisation since the 1990s has helped the rich get richer but has not benefited the Indian middle class.
+As the World Inequality Report pointed out, liberalisation has helped the rich get richer but has not benefited the Indian middle class.
 “While the top 1% has largely benefited from economic reforms, growth among low and middle income groups has been relatively slow and poverty persists,” the report writes, going on to observe that even this small middle class is “relatively poor”.

 Even worse was India’s ham-handed response to the Covid-19 pandemic.
 The unplanned, harsh lockdowns saw, by one estimate, the Indian middle class shrink by a third of its pre-pandemic level.
 In absolute numbers, it meant an exit of 32 million Indians from the middle class.